spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Project

 Projects provide a way for grouping clusters together for logical separation.
-Role based access controls within Spectro Cloud are applied at the project level.
+Role-based access controls within Spectro Cloud are applied at the project level.
 Users and teams can be assigned one or more roles within a project for granular control over permissions within the project scope.

 # Users

 Users are members of a tenant who are assigned roles that control their access within the platform.
-For example, users with the tenant admin role get permissions to perform all actions across all projects in the tenant where as users assigned project roles, only get specific permission within the associated projects.
+For example, users with the tenant admin role get permissions to perform all actions across all projects in the tenant whereas users assigned project roles, only get specific permission within the associated projects.

 # Team

-Team is a group of users.
+A Team is a group of users.
 Users can be part of one or more teams.
 Teams provide a convenient way to control platform access for a group of users.
 Roles assigned to a team grant associated tenant or project permissions to all users that are part of the team.

 # Roles

 A Role is a collection of permissions.
 There are two kinds of roles in Spectro Cloud: tenant roles and project roles.
-Tenant roles are a collection of tenant level permissions such as Create a new user, add a new project etc. Project roles consist of permissions for various actions within the scope of a project such as create a cluster profile, create a cluster etc.
+Tenant roles are a collection of tenant-level permissions such as Create a new user, add a new project, etc. Project roles consist of permissions for various actions within the scope of a project such as create a cluster profile, create a cluster,  etc.

 # Permission

-Permissions are associated with specific actions within the platform such as Create New user in a tenant, Add a Cluster Profile in a project, View Clusters within a cluster etc. Permissions are granted to the users and teams through roles.
+Permissions are associated with specific actions within the platform such as Create New user in a tenant, Add a Cluster Profile in a project, View Clusters within a cluster, etc. Permissions are granted to the users and teams through roles.

 # Cluster Profile

 A cluster profile is a declarative model of a Kubernetes infrastructure stack.
 A Kubernetes infrastructure stack is broken into multiple layers, from core layers like base OS, Kubernetes, storage, network, to additional add-on layers such as load balancer, ingress controller, logging, monitoring, security, etc. For each layer, Spectro Cloud provides multiple out-of-the-box options and versions.
 The cluster profile is essentially a configuration of end-to-end Kubernetes stacks and settings that you create based on your needs, which you can reuse every time you need to deploy a cluster matching that configuration.
-For example, let us say for AI/ML you need a cluster with a base OS with an NVIDIA driver installed and Kubeflow installed in the cluster, but for a production cluster you need a different stack with Logging (EFK), Monitoring (Prometheus), Security (Twistlock) preinstalled.
+For example, let us say for AI/ML you need a cluster with a base OS with an NVIDIA driver installed and Kubeflow installed in the cluster, but for a production cluster, you need a different stack with Logging (EFK), Monitoring (Prometheus), Security (Twistlock) preinstalled.

 The diagram below shows an example of a cluster profile: